Posted on

 Here is where the honest account gets complicated.

-Guix dramatically shrinks the surface of implicit trust.
-But it does not eliminate trust.
+Guix dramatically shrinks the surface of implicit trust, but it does not eliminate trust.

-Consider a thought experiment.
-Someone with Jia Tan's patience and technical sophistication targets not Bitcoin Core's source code, but a low-level dependency of Guix itself β€” something deep in the toolchain that all builders share, introduced slowly enough not to raise alarms.
+Consider a thought experiment: someone with Jia Tan's patience and technical sophistication targets not Bitcoin Core's source code, but a low-level dependency of Guix itself — something deep in the toolchain that all builders share.
+Were the progress of infiltration slow and stealthy enough not to raise alarms.
 The result would be: a perfectly reproducible binary, universally attested, signed by every independent builder.
-They would all produce the same hash.
-Users would verify the convergence and feel secure.
+Everyone would all produce the same hash; users would verify the convergence and then rest easy, feeling secure.

 1